dylanagreen/kpno-allsky/README.md

 - Ra-dec image is projected as an Eckert-IV projection.
 - Methods are provided to transform arrays of ra and dec into x,y for Mollweide and Eckert-IV projections.
 - Ignores horizon objects, as defined in Ignore.png

+# Clouds.py
+- Makes (most of) the clouds in 6s exposure images darker.

 # Notebooks
 This repo also features a few jupyter notebooks designed for quick plotting/model corrections.
 Their functions are defined at the top of the notebooks themselves.